 International calls can be expensive from your mobile, especially if you don’t have a designated call package.
 If you make a lot of overseas calls, you could consider using a service such as Skype instead of your mobile phone or buy an international calling card.

 For friends calling from abroad, they will need to add Portugal’s 351 area code.

 Lost and stolen mobile phones

 Mobile phones have an IMEI number, which is unique to your phone and should be noted and given to your network should your phone get lost or stolen.
 Your mobile provider will then be able to suspend the device.

 If using a Portugal telephone or landline, it’s cheaper to make calls in Portugal overnight from 9pm to 9am and on the weekend.

-For cheap calls to Portugal, there are many online services that offer free calls, provided you and your caller use the same platform.
-If you have an internet connection, for example, online platforms such as Skype, WhatsApp and Facebook offer free calls and the quality is not bad.
+For cheap calls, there are many online services that offer free calls if you and your caller use the same platform.
+If you have an internet connection, online platforms such as Skype, WhatsApp, and Facebook offer free calls.

-You also have the option of using your mobile phone, and some mobile providers offer packages which enable you to make discounted calls in Portugal and back home.
-It’s important to thoroughly understand the charges involved with long distance calls, however, especially if you have a contract mobile phone.
-People who were not on the deal they expected have received horrible surprises after making a few long distance calls in the form of very expensive bills.
+You also have the option of using your mobile phone, and some mobile providers offer packages that enable you to make discounted calls in Portugal and back home.
+It’s important to thoroughly understand the charges involved with long-distance calls, however, especially if you have a contract mobile phone.
+People who were not on the deal they expected have received horrible surprises after making a few long-distance calls in the form of very expensive bills.

 Numbers in Portuguese